qredo/signing-agent/doc/usage.md

 <br/>

-## Cloud-based configuration storage
+## Cloud-based agent key storage

-An alternative to storing the signing-agent configuration on-premises in a file, is to use secure cloud-based storage.
+An alternative to storing the signing-agent keys and agent data on-premises in a file, is to use secure cloud-based storage.
 The following cloud-based solutions are supported.

 ### Oracle Cloud Vault Storage